A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Introduction

-Locations of microseismic events provide important information about conditions in a reservoir during hydraulic fracturing (\citealt{Duncan2005}).
-If direct arrivals can be picked at individual receivers then a geometric calculation such as triangulation can be used to determine the location of an event.
-This is a common practice in earthquake seismology (\citealt{Zhang2003}).
-For microseismic events such a method is viable for borehole data (\citealt{Maxwell2010}), but despite its simplicity and low computation cost, it has been argued that microseismic events are not reliably detected on individual traces from surface data (\citealt{DunEis2010}).
-Alternatively, geophysicists from exploration seismology have developed stacking methods and migration based methods that do not rely on picked arrival times.
-A travel-time migration based method was implemented by \cite{Duncan2005}, which stacks waveforms using calculated travel times, and later expanded by \cite{ZheEis2015} to include moment tensor inversion.
-Along with other semblance-based methods (\citealt{Tan2014}; \citealt{Frantisek2015}) these methods discretize a monitoring region and use grid search to find the optimal location that yields the best stacking result under an assumed velocity model.
-Although attempts have been made to accelerate the exhaustive search for the best location by global optimization such as differential evolution (\citealt*{Zhu2015}) and particle swarm (\citealt*{Luu2016}), these methods are, in general, slow on large monitoring regions with high spatial resolution requirements. \cite{GajTes2005} used reverse time migration (RTM) to find event locations which was later generalized by \cite*{Artman2010} and improved by \cite{NakBer2016} through exploring different imaging conditions.
-Recent development of full-wave inversion (FWI) has inspired full-wave based methods (\citealt{WittenShragge2016}; \citealt{Sharan2016}) however, like the RTM based methods, the finite-difference (FD) modeling they rely on is computationally intensive and can be slower than the grid search program in travel-time based methods.
-Widespread development of hydraulic fracturing produces increasing amounts of data from passive monitoring which, in turn, demands a more efficient processing scheme for surface arrays that can be deployed without drilling monitoring wells.
-We will show that the issue of low SNR in surface-array recordings can be overcome so that arrival-time based methods become attractive because of their low computation cost.
+Various earthquake location methods are implemented as standard procedures in data process pipelines.
+In earthquake seismology, the common practice is to use geometric methods (i.e., triangulation) based upon direct arrivals picked at individual receivers (\citealt{Zhang2003}).
+Such a method is simple and only requires low computational cost, but it is only viable for borehole data (\citealt{Maxwell2010}) as arrivals detected on traces from surface data are less reliable when signal-to-noise ratios (SNR) are low (\citealt{DunEis2010}).
+Alternatively, semblance-based methods have been developed that do not rely on picked arrival times.
+These methods utilize semblance measures that involve stacking waveforms according to forward calculated travel times (\citealt{Duncan2005}; \citealt{Lakings2006};\citealt{Tan2014}; \citealt{Frantisek2015}).
+In order to find the optimal location which yields the best stacking results, these methods have to discretize a monitoring region and then perform a grid search, which demands high computational resources.
+Although attempts have been made to accelerate the exhaustive search for the best location by global optimization such as differential evolution (\citealt*{Zhu2015}) and particle swarm (\citealt*{Luu2016}), these methods are, in general, slow on large monitoring regions with high spatial resolution requirements.
+Another set of methods use reverse time migration (RTM) to find event locations (\citealt{GajTes2005}; \citealt{Artman2010}; \citealt{NakBer2016}).
+These methods take advantage of waveform redundancies existing among receivers, and backward propagate wavefields to the source location in space and time through assumed models.
+The optimal locations are defined at the points where the energies are most focused.
+Recent development of full-waveform inversion (FWI) has inspired full-wave based methods (\citealt{WittenShragge2016}; \citealt{Sharan2016}).
+However, like the RTM based methods, the finite-difference (FD) modeling they rely on is computationally intensive and can be slower than the grid search program in travel-time based methods.